Carcuis/dap-breakpoints.nvim/README.md

 `:DapBpLoad`

-Load breakpoints using persistent-breakpoints.nvim.
+Load saved breakpoints in current opened buffers by using persistent-breakpoints.nvim.
+Set `breakpoint.auto_load` to `true` to load breakpoints automatically on `BufReadPost`.

 `:DapBpSave`

-Save breakpoints using persistent-breakpoints.nvim.
+Save all breakpoints in buffers using persistent-breakpoints.nvim.
+Set `breakpoint.auto_save` to `true` to save breakpoints automatically on changes.

 `:DapBpEdit`